 The Notes are subordinated to all of our existing and future senior debt, rank equally with all of our existing and future senior subordinated debt and rank senior to all of our future debt that is expressly subordinated to the Notes.
-The TransDigm, Inc. Notes are fully and unconditionally guaranteed on a senior subordinated basis by TD Group and TransDigm, Inc.'s Domestic Restricted Subsidiaries.
+The TransDigm, Inc. Notes are fully and unconditionally guaranteed on a senior subordinated unsecured basis by TD Group and TransDigm, Inc.'s Domestic Restricted Subsidiaries.
 The TransDigm UK Notes are guaranteed on a senior subordinated basis by TransDigm, Inc., TD Group and TransDigm, Inc.'s Domestic Restricted Subsidiaries.
-The guarantees of the Notes are subordinated to all of the guarantees of the Notes are subordinated to all of their existing and future senior to all of their future debt that is expressly subordinated to the guarantees of the Notes.
+The guarantees of the Notes are subordinated to all of the guarantees' existing and future senior debt, rank equally with all of their existing and future senior subordinated debt and rank senior to all of their future debt that is expressly subordinated to the guarantees of the Notes.
 The Notes are structurally subordinated to all of the liabilities of TD Group's non-guarantor subsidiaries.

 The Secured Notes are senior secured obligations of TransDigm and rank equally in right of payment with all of TransDigm's existing and future senior secured debt, including indebtedness under TransDigm's existing senior secured credit facilities, and are senior in right of payment to all of TransDigm's existing and future senior subordinated debt, including the Notes, TransDigm's other outstanding senior subordinated notes and TransDigm's guarantees in respect of TransDigm UK's outstanding senior subordinated notes.
 The Secured Notes are guaranteed on a senior secured basis by TD Group, TransDigm UK and TransDigm's wholly-owned U.S. subsidiaries named in the Secured Notes Indenture.
-The guarantees of the Secured Notes rank equally in right of payment with all of the guarantors' existing and future senior secured debt and are senior in right of payment to all of their existing and future senior subordinated to all of the liabilities of TransDigm's non-guarantor subsidiaries.
+The guarantees of the Secured Notes rank equally in right of payment with all of the guarantors' existing and future senior secured debt and are senior in right of payment to all of their existing and future senior subordinated debt.
+The Secured Notes are structurally subordinated to all of the liabilities of TransDigm's non-guarantor subsidiaries.
 The Secured Notes contain many of the restrictive covenants included in the Credit Agreement.
 TransDigm is in compliance with all of the covenants contained in the Secured Notes.